 All comprehensive multimodal corridor plans must be prepared in accordance with the Comprehensive Multimodal Corridor Plan Guidelines adopted by the Commission in December 2018.
-Applicants must submit a Comprehensive Multimodal Corridor Plan Self-Certification Form (see: Part VIII, Appendix B) with the project nomination as instructed in Part VIII, Appendix A.
+Applicants must submit a Comprehensive Multimodal Corridor Plan Self-Certification Form (see: Part VIII, Appendix A.